Daniellakigero/Employee-Attendance-Analysis-GROUP_A1/README.md

 ### Employee Attendance Analysis Procedure

 ## Description
-This PL/SQL procedure calculates and displays attendance statistics for employees based on data from two tables, `employees` and `attendance`.
+This PL/SQL procedure calculates and displays attendance statistics for employees based on the data from two tables, `employees` and `attendance`.
 It calculates the total number of days an employee was present or absent in a specified month and computes the attendance percentage.

 ## Database Schema
 - **Employees Table**